Practice Direction on Remote Hearings

 Close all applications on your computer that are not needed for the hearing.
 Mute email notifications and put your phone on silent.
 Keep your phone accessible so you can call the Tribunal Office if the video technology fails.

 It is important that only one person speaks at a time.
 Signal the panel chair by raising your hand if you want to interject.
-Remember to pause and speak slowly and clearly, especially if there is any audio/video lag.
+Remember to pause and speak slowly and clearly.

 Witnesses in remote hearings